asarfraaz/share2learn/_posts/2023-08-12-swap-dict-keys-values.md

     >>>
 ```

 Oops!!
 That does not look good.
+What just happened there?

 This is a typical side effect of using an empty list as an initial value.
 Python creates the default empty list at compile time, and so every key gets a reference to the same original empty list.
 We can verify that by checking the ids of the lists

 ```python
     >>> for key in names: